 An invisible half a million-pound income lost

-I think I shocked a recruiter when I explained half a million pounds worth of agency fees had passed through my hands.
-From introducing candidates who were subsequently hired to defining team roles to interviewing to even recommending the final hiring decision, over the past half-decade my fingerprints have been on a lot of hiring decisions.
+I think I shocked a recruiter when I mentioned over half a million pounds worth of agency fees had passed through my hands.
+From introducing candidates who were subsequently hired to defining team roles to interviewing to even recommending the final hiring decision, over the past half-dozen years my fingerprints have been on a lot of hiring decisions.

 None of this is visible.
 All that agencies see is a freelancer that does – or does not – match their needs right now.
-Not even their client needs.
+Not even their client’s needs.

 And I get this.
 I understand it.
 It just helps to inform my decisions when people ask me where to go if they need to hire people.